 - Homebuyer Report: This survey is very concise and focuses on the structural defects of the relevant property only.

 - Building Survey: This survey does not only focus on structural aspects of the property but also focuses on other interior and exterior aspects.
-It is primarily used for old properties.

 - Full Building Survey: This is the most comprehensive survey option available.
 It will provide a detailed analysis of the property including structural aspects, maintenance, repairs and other interior and exterior aspects.

 At Redkite Solicitors our dedicated team can give you the best legal advice when buying or selling your house.